Appropriations Club Handbook

 6. Any item over $500 must provide an alternative source to provide evidence that the organization chose the most fiscally responsible option.

-7. Co-Sponsorships are highly encouraged by SGC.
-Organizations are supported to collaborate with other organizations and academic departments.
-For this process, each student organization must submit a budget requesting money for the part of the event.
-Each budget will be allocated to the designated student organization account.
+1. To collaborate with another organization, each student organization must be submit a budget requesting money for their part of the event.
+Each budget will be allocated into the designated student organization's account.

 B. Operational Budget

+a.
 Definition:

 1. An operational budget is used to request funding for any expenses, materials, products, food, etc. that a student organization needs to function as an organization.